Where to Buy the Best Concrete Thermometers

 SmartRock®

 The SmartRock app helps you tag sensors quickly via a QR code.
 Users can receive proactive custom alerts and smart notifications, and provide multiple-company access to project data.
 The sensor sends data wirelessly to the cloud, and with Giatec 360TM users can get alerts to follow thermal control and curing plans.
-Giatec 360 is an advanced web-based dashboard that allows you to manage concrete pours.
+Giatec 360 is a web-based dashboard that allows you to manage concrete pours.
 It allows the prediction of concrete temperature, analysis of temperature differentials, and setups of pour thresholds.

 HardTrack

 Provided by Wake, Inc., this durable temperature monitoring (per ACI 207.4R-05) device offers both handheld and remote wireless versions.
 This allows the users to collect concrete temperature logs onsite and offsite.
 Their sealed wireless concrete temperature loggers contain their own wireless radio frequency identification device (RFID), a chip, and either an internal temperature sensor or an external sensor probe.
-Additionally, they include a remote logger with a cloud connection and one ambient sensor, as well as 4-26 sensor connections allowing external probes to connect with an available lead.
+In addition, they include a remote logger with a cloud connection and one ambient sensor, as well as 4-26 sensor connections allowing external probes to connect with an available lead.

 HardTrack by Wake, Inc.